samsdolphin/livox_lidar_setup/README.md

 ![](imgs/net_con.png)

 Change the `IPv4 Settings` as shown below and save.
+Please notice the `192.168.1.80` is the static ip address of your computer, which has to be different with the LiDAR!

 ![](imgs/ip4.png)